What does net zero look like?

 • don’t leave appliances on standby, turn them off at the wall

 You can also make bigger changes, like replacing your heating system with a low or zero emission system, or insulating your home effectively.
-The Scottish Government has a range of funding and support in place to help you make these changes.
+The Scottish Government has a range of funding and support to help you make these changes.

 Visit the Net Zero Nation website for more information on how to take action and help Scotland reach its net zero target.